 - Quest for Glory: The antwerp is a literal Explosive Breeder.

-- Cerebus' in God of War could spit out Cerebus Seeds, nasty little puppies that would grow into full-grown Cerebus', and spit out more Seeds...
+- Cerberi in God of War can spit out Cerberus Seeds, nasty little puppies that grow into full-grown Cerberi, which will spit out more Seeds...
 One mini-boss fight in the game was basically trying to kill a small group of them before you got overwhelmed.